 - 1. The faculty advisor will have access to student files while the student is enrolled in the program.
-These include but are not limited to clinical evaluation documents, the student nurse handbook verification form, faculty-student correspondence, Accommodation Plan documents.
+These include but are not limited to clinical evaluation documents, the student nurse handbook verification form, faculty-student correspondence, Accommodation Plan documents and clinical requirement documentation.
 Student records will be kept in a centrally located, locked file. - 2.
-The department chair will maintain all criminal records and alcohol / drug testing results in Castlebranch, a digital record repository.
-The department chair is the only member of the nursing department that has access to this information. - 3.
+The department chair will maintain the results of alcohol / drug testing in Castlebranch, a digital record repository.
+Through the spring of 2024, clinical requirement documents will also be kept in Castlebranch.
+Starting with the class of 2025, drug testing results will continue to be documented in Castlebranch.
+All other documents will be kept in each student file in the nursing department.
+The department chair is the only member of the nursing department that has access to drug testing results. - 3.
 The advisor will meet with each advisee during the first and third semesters to discuss progress, review transcripts and monitor completion of program requirements for graduation.